 end grain and end grain closeup of the piece directly above

 Jim Glynn donated the samples shown below.
 Thanks Jim.
-All the pics of these solid pieces are a little too light.
-The actual wood is not quite as dark as the veneer samples below them, but they are closer to that than to the light color shown.
+All of the pics of these solid pieces that Jim gave me are a little too light.

 two sides of a piece of turning stock